IRA Updates on Part D

 2. Pass the cost increase onto retirees in the form of contribution increases or benefit cuts, leading to a happy finance department, but less-than-happy retirees.

 To avoid these unpleasant options, employers can cease group plan sponsorship and instead direct retirees to obtain individual Medicare Part D coverage (and medical coverage) through a marketplace exchange, with employer funding through a Health Reimbursement Arrangement (HRA).
 With this approach, retirees gain all the benefits of the new Part D program while employers enjoy a reduction in their administrative effort and potentially in their coverage costs.
 Many employers have done exactly this over the years as individual market insurance coverage has become more attractive compared to group plan coverage.
-With the IRA-driven enhancements to Part D, 2025 may be the year for some employers to consider (or reconsider) a shift to an individual market for their retirees.
+These IRA-driven enhancements to Part D in 2025 may lead some employers to consider (or reconsider) a shift to the individual market for their retirees.

 Employers sponsoring EGWPs are advised to assess the possible financial impact of the IRA on their group Part D plans.
 Via Benefits offers employers a Financial Impact Assessment, including modeling of the IRA impact on their EGWP, to help plan sponsors make the best decision for the organization and its retirees.